ashutoshSce/minify-html-webpack-plugin/README.md

 Optional Add Search And Replace Rules
 =================
-If need to replace string and then minify it across source files.
+If need to replace strings and then do minification across all source files in directoris and sub-directories.

 ```javascript
     const MinifyHtmlWebpackPlugin = require('minify-html-webpack-plugin');